-This Board Action will approve acceptance of the Kids in the Middle grant of \$596,608 from the Nesholm Family Foundation that provides support to the three highest poverty middle schools: Aki Kurose, David T. Denny International and Asa Mercer International.
+This Board Action will approve acceptance of the Kids in the Middle grant for \$690,596 from the Nesholm Family Foundation to provide support to the three highest poverty middle schools: Aki Kurose, David T. Denny International, and Asa Mercer International.